-BETWEEN-TURNS STEP: The part of each turn when the game shifts from one player to the other.
+BETWEEN-TURNS STEP: The part of each turn when the game shifts from one player to the other, now known as Pokémon Checkup.
 Check Poisoned, Burned, Asleep, and Paralyzed at this step, and see whether any Pokémon are Knocked Out.